-- 4 cloves of garlic, minced
+- 4 cloves garlic minced

-- 2 shallots, finely sliced
+- 2 shallots finely sliced

 - 2 finger chilis

-- 2 red (bird’s eye) chilis
+- 2 red bird’s eye chilis

-- 1 thumb-sized piece of ginger, finely sliced
+- 1 thumb-sized piece ginger finely sliced

-- 1 tomato, diced
+- 1 tomato diced

-- 2 red bell peppers (cored, seeds removed then cut into thin strips)
+- 2 red bell peppers cored, seeds removed then cut into thin strips

-- 4 tbsps. of cooking oil
+- 4 tablespoons cooking oil

-- 6 c. of coconut milk
+- 6 cups coconut milk

-- fish sauce, to taste
+- fish sauce to taste

 - Pour in the coconut milk.
-Season with patis.
+Season with fish sauce.
 When the coconut milk starts to bubble, add the mussels to the pan.
 Bring to the boil and cook for two minutes.
-Stir in the kalamansi juice and turn off the heat.
+Stir in the lime (or lemon or kalamansi) juice and turn off the heat.

-That’s it.
+- That’s it.
 The simplicity of the cooking procedure hides a complex flavor that is just too wonderful for words.
 Just try it.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.